jinghuazhao/DSA/README.md

 # DSA
 Data Structures and Algorithms

 The repository contains information on data structures and algorithms.
-While the implementation is standard, informaiton on outstanding library will be added on when appropriate.
+While it is pedagogical, addition of outstanding library will be considered.

 ## References